DeviationTX/deviation/MULTI_PORTING.md

 ### Fixup auxiliary functions
 MultiModule has a global set of scaling functions used to map mixer outputs to protocol channel values.
 Deviation defines these functions in each protocol.
 Use one from an existing protocol or copy from MM.

 MM may define functions for sending config values from PROGMEM.
 Implement these as necessary if they don't already exist.
-For example the `CYRF_PROGMEM_ConfigSOPCode()` function in the Traxxas protocol becomes `CYRF_ConfigSOPCode()` in Deviation.
+For example the `CYRF_PROGMEM_ConfigSOPCode()` function in the Radiolink protocol becomes `CYRF_ConfigSOPCode()` in Deviation.

 ### Protocol options
-The Traxxas protocol does not have protocol options.
-If needed use an existing protocol (e.g. FrskyX) as a guide.
+The Radiolink protocol has protocol options for format and frequency tuning.
+All the CC2500 protocols should implement the frequency tuning option.
+The MPM code implements protocol options in a different manner than Deviation.
+Add a <protocol>_opts definition for any protocol options, using the definition of radiolink_opts in the Radiolink protocol as an example.

 ### Telemetry
-The Traxxas protocol does not have telemetry.
-If needed use an existing protocol as a guide.

-Telemetry in Deviation can be implemented independently for each protocol, but multiple protocols share a particular "parent" telemetry format (because it's easier than defining a new one).
-For simple telemetry the TELEM_DSM format is fairly straightforward.
-For example it is used in the Bayang protocol implementation.
+Telemetry implementation can be complex.
+The Radiolink protocol re-uses the Frsky telemetry field definitions and display screen.
+For protocols with just a few telemetry values it's easiest to just re-use the DSM or Frsky telemetry definitions.
+Use the telemetry code in the the Radiolink or FrskyX protocol as an example.
+Pay attention to scaling when setting telemetry values for new protocols.

+### Documetation
+Add a section to the protocols chapter of the manual in the deviation-manual/source/ch_protocols.rst file.
+This should list at least the basic characteristics of the protocol such as the number of channels, protocol options, and a description of any telemetry values.